sandy9159/DIY-arduino-based-Multi-wire-cutting-machine-Arduino-project/README.md

 My custom PCB is the main part of this project thanks to [JLCPCB](https://jlcpcb.com/IAT ) to make possible this cool project

-I always order My PCB from [JLCPCB](https://jlcpcb.com/IAT ) becuase I trust them they have quality PCB and as fast as 24 PCB turn around time.
+I always order My PCB from [JLCPCB](https://jlcpcb.com/IAT ) becuase I trust them they have quality PCB and as fast as 24 hour PCB turn around time.

 we will see abouut this Multipurpose PCB further in this post.